digital-work-lab/open-source-project/slides/06-best_practice.md

 - Are you confident with your programming environment, i.e., do you know how to modify and run your code?
 - Do you know how to execute pre-commit hooks to evaluate and improve code quality?
-- Do you know where and how to contribute your code, i.e., the modules, classes to use or create?
+- Do you know where and how to contribute your code, i.e., the modules and classes to use or create?
 - Are there any questions related to Python packages or CoLRev?

 ---

 # Programming: Best practices

-- [Search](https://github.com/search), [read](https://www.turing.com/kb/start-reading-code-the-right-way) and understand your code and the code in related projects
+- [Search](https://github.com/search), [read](https://www.turing.com/kb/start-reading-code-the-right-way), and understand your code and the code in related projects
-- Check and fix code quality regularly (at least: before creating a commit):
+- Check and fix code quality regularly (at least before creating a commit):

 ```
 pre-commit run --all
 ```

-- Understanding of CoLRev
+- Understanding of CoLRev:

-    - **User workflow**: Start with the [video](https://colrev-environment.github.io/colrev/) and check ``gitk`` after each step
+    - **User workflow**: Start with the [video](https://colrev-environment.github.io/colrev/) and check `gitk` after each step
     - **Architecture**: Starting point: [API chart and reference](https://colrev-environment.github.io/colrev/dev_docs/api.html) and [modules](https://github.com/CoLRev-Environment/colrev/tree/main/colrev)
     - **Package development and SearchSources**: Starting point: [package development resources](https://colrev-environment.github.io/colrev/dev_docs/packages.html), [CEP 003 - SearchSources](https://colrev-environment.github.io/colrev/foundations/cep/cep003_search_sources.html)

 ---